-The TJX Companies, Inc. (TJX) CEO Ernie Herrman on Q3 2021 Results - Earnings Call Transcript

 Operator

 Thank you.
-[Operator Instructions] Our first question comes from Matthew Boss [ph].
+[Operator Instructions] Our first question comes from Matthew Boss [JPMorgan].
 Your line is open.

 Great, thanks.
 And congrats on the business improvement.
 So Ernie maybe where do we stand today with inventory replenishment and supply chain constraint relative to our conversation three months ago?
 And just given the industry disruption as a whole, what's your confidence in accelerating market share out of this pandemic?
 Maybe if you could just touch on some of the off-price industry barriers to entry that you think are important?